San Diego Child Abuse Lawyer

 If an investigation determines child abuse has occurred, then law enforcement or child protective services will intervene.
 Depending on the level of abuse, intervention can be as mild as having a meeting with child services.
 For more severe cases, where children are in imminent danger, protective services may remove them from the home.
 Children may be in foster care until the parents demonstrate a willingness to stop the abuse.
 The most severe forms of abuse can call for a termination of parental rights.
 In this case, parents no longer have custody and services place the children up for adoption.

 Child protective services maintain records of child abuse.
 If the court deems a case of child abuse did occur, the incident will become part of the central registry.
-These records exist so child protective services and other relevant agencies will know if an individual has a history of committing child abuse.
+These records exist so child protective services will know if an individual has a history of committing child abuse.

 Consequences of Child Abuse